NHagar/cc-genealogy/README.md

 * Similarly for different "slices" of the same dataset (e.g. C4 has unfiltered, cleaned, news-like, multi-lingual)
 * What are the topical differences across dataset?
 * What are the language proportions in different datasets?
+* Local news
+  * How much representation?
+  * What kind of geographic distribution?